List of Disney's Sleeping Beauty characters: Samson

-Forest Animals
+Forest animals

 There are some forest animals who are friends of Aurora.
 These include an owl, squirrels, rabbits, and several birds.
 They take Phillip's cape, hat, and boots to disguise themselves as the prince Aurora dreamed of.

-Two bids and a squirrel also appear in Disney Princess Enchanted Tales: Follow Your Dreams (a rabbit also appear on the DVD cover, although do not make an actual appearance in the film).
+Two birds and a squirrel also appear in the segment "Keys to the Kingdom" from Disney Princess Enchanted Tales: Follow Your Dreams (a rabbit also appears on the DVD cover, although do not make an actual appearance in the film).
 The forest animals also have cameo appearances in the television series House of Mouse.
 The owl has a brief cameo appearance in the television special Lego Disney Princess: Villains Unite.

-Maleficent's Goons
+Maleficent's goons

 Maleficent's goons are goblin-type creatures who are loyal, but unintelligent, as due to unclear orders from Maleficent, they search for an infant Aurora rather than a girl of proper age.
 They later capture Phillip and unsuccessfully attempt to prevent him from escaping.

 They also appear in Who Framed Roger Rabbit (1988) in Maroon Cartoon Studios, House of Mouse as recurring guests, and Kingdom Hearts: Birth By Sleep as minor enemies.